Those employees who are eligible to negotiate with their department a schedule for phasing into retirement:

 A staff member may reduce from full-time to no less than a half-time appointment either directly or via a stepped schedule.

-An individual participating in this program will be allowed access to their retirement funds to assist in supplementing the loss of income that occurs when the person reduces their appointment down to 50% through 65% time, the maximum percentage permitted by the program.
+An individual participating in this program will be allowed access to their retirement funds to supplement the loss of income that occurs when the employee reduces their appointment down to 50% through 65% time, the maximum percentage permitted by the program.

 Duration of Program